History of economic thought: Means and corporate governance

 The Great Depression was a time of significant upheaval in the world economy.
 One of the most original contributions to understanding what went wrong came from Harvard University lawyer Adolf Berle (1895–1971), who like John Maynard Keynes had resigned from his diplomatic job at the Paris Peace Conference, 1919 and was deeply disillusioned by the Versailles Treaty.
 In his book with American economist Gardiner C. Means (1896–1988) The Modern Corporation and Private Property (1932) he detailed the evolution in the contemporary economy of big business and argued that those who controlled big firms should be better held to account.
 Directors of companies are held to account to the shareholders of companies, or not, by the rules found in company law statutes.
-This might include rights to elect and fire the management, require for regular general meetings, accounting standards, and so on.
+This might include rights to elect and fire the management, requirements to hold regular general meetings, satisfy accounting standards, and so on.
 In 1930s America the typical company laws (e.g. in Delaware) did not clearly mandate such rights.
 Berle argued that the unaccountable directors of companies were therefore apt to funnel the fruits of enterprise profits into their own pockets, as well as manage in their own interests.
 The ability to do this was supported by the fact that the majority of shareholders in big public companies were single individuals, with scant means of communication, in short, divided and conquered.
 Berle served in President Franklin Delano Roosevelt's administration through the Great Depression as a key member of his Brain Trust, developing many New Deal policies.

 In 1967 Berle and Means issued a revised edition of their work, in which the preface added a new dimension.
 It was not only the separation of controllers of companies from the owners as shareholders at stake.
 They posed the question of what the corporate structure was really meant to achieve: